In the Kitch

 • low-carb tomato sauce - Use tomato sauce with no added sugar.

-• vegetable broth - Also try to find broth with no added sugar.
+• vegetable broth - You should also try to find broth with no added sugar for this keto recipe.
+You'd be surprised how many prepared broths contain sweetener.

 • heavy cream - Heavy cream is high fat and low carb, making it great for the keto diet.

-• bocconcini balls - Little balls of mozzarella cheese to add some fat and protein.
+• bocconcini balls - Little balls of mozzarella cheese to add some vegetarian fat and protein.

-• zucchinis - The zucchinis will be spiralized to give them the shape of noodles.
+• zucchinis - The zucchinis will be spiralized to give them the shape of noodles, also called courgette noodles.
+Small to medium zucchinis are ideal for their flavor, over-sized can be bitter.
+If you have any zucchinis left over, make these zucchini mock crab cakes.

 *Check recipe card for full ingredients and amounts.